home

 Fig 1

 I am aware this OS has been reported as being used only in Commonwealth Departments with the majority [98%] of reported copies from Petrie Terrace [numeral 486].
 I am unaware of any other recorded post offices.
-The second stamp to come out of my packet carries a 120 [fig 2] sunburst cancel of Cambooya a town not 12 miles from Toowoomba with the post office located at the railway station, I cannot find any Commonwealth Departments registered in Cambooya, so this stamp remains a puzzle.
-I am hoping a reader can complete this puzzle?
-My only theory is that the cancel 120 was used as a receiving mark on an un-franked stamp upon arrival?
+The second stamp to come out of my packet carries a 120 [fig 2] sunburst cancel of Cambooya a town not 12 miles from Toowoomba with the post office located at the railway station, I cannot find any Commonwealth Departments registered in Cambooya, so this stamp can be put down to is getting a receiving cancel on unfranked mail.

 Fig 2